-NFL fines 3 head coaches, teams over $1M for not wearing masks: report
+NFL fines 3 head coaches, teams over $1M for not wearing masks

 Health experts have stressed the importance of wearing a mask

-The NFL has issued fines amounting to over $1 million to teams and head coaches for breaking with the league’s coronavirus protocols last week after three coaches were spotted without masks on the sidelines, according to reports.
+The NFL has issued fines amounting to over $1 million to teams and head coaches for breaking with the league’s coronavirus protocols last week after three coaches were spotted without masks on the sidelines.

-ESPN’s Adam Schefter tweeted late Monday that Denver’s Vic Fangio, Seattle’s Pete Carroll and San Francisco’s Kyle Shanahan were all hit with $100,000 fines.
+ESPN’s Adam Schefter broke the story late Monday reporting that Denver’s Vic Fangio, Seattle’s Pete Carroll and San Francisco’s Kyle Shanahan were all hit with $100,000 fines.
 Schefter cited unnamed sources who said their teams were also hit with $250,000 fines.
 In all, the league issued $1.05 million in fines, he tweeted.

 CLICK HERE FOR MORE NFL COVERAGE ON FOXNEWS.COM